This guide is designed to help you understand the financial aid process from the initial offer through delivery of financial aid.

-• Your financial assistance is awarded based on merit and/or calculated need as determined from the information provided on your financial aid application form.
+- Your financial aid is determined based on academic merit and/or financial need as determined from the information provided on your financial aid application.
 Financial aid offers are subject to adjustments or cancellations due to changes in laws, regulations, appropriations, changes in your financial situation, discovery of data errors or changes in your enrollment status.

-• If you receive any financial assistance from an outside source (e.g., a private scholarship) that is not included on your offer notice, you must inform the Office of Financial Assistance.
+- If you receive any financial assistance from an outside source (e.g., a private scholarship) that is not included on your offer notice, you must inform the OFA.

-• Dated material requiring a timely response will be emailed.
-Please be sure to monitor emails carefully, as the UIS email is used for many official UIS business.
+- Requests for additional information or documents will be emailed to the student only.
+Please be sure to monitor emails carefully, as the UIS email is used for most official UIS business.

 Enrollment